57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Don’t tell the other elves, but a box of mini-quiches you can bake and take becomes easy Christmas party food that cooks up in minutes.
 Of course, you can make your own from scratch if you have the time and patience.

-holiday work party without a cookie decorating bar is like a tree without a star on top!
-Set up pre-baked sugar cookies cut in holiday shapes and an array of frosting spreads and piping bags.
+A holiday work party without a cookie decorating bar is like a tree without a star on top.
+Set up pre-baked sugar Christmas cookies, cut in holiday shapes and an array of frosting spreads and piping bags.

-A supply of sanding sugar, button candies and brightly-colored sprinkles will turn this whimsical Christmas party food into a ticket on the Childhood Express for your coworkers!
+A supply of sanding sugar, button candies and brightly-colored sprinkles will turn this playful Christmas party food into a ticket on the Childhood Express for your coworkers.

 One of the easiest Christmas party food recipes to execute is caprese skewers.
-These delectable kabobs consist of mozzarella cubes, cherry tomatoes and basil leaves festively adorning bamboo spears.
+These delectable kabobs consist of mozzarella cheese balls, cherry tomatoes and basil leaves festively adorning bamboo spears.

-Add a drizzle of balsamic and a sprinkle of salt and pepper and you have portable Christmas party food your colleagues will love.
+Add a drizzle of balsamic and a sprinkle of salt and pepper and you have a portable Christmas appetizer your colleagues will love.

 Get fancy for the festivities and make stuffed mushrooms, a Christmas party food that’s guaranteed to brighten up your spread.

-A simple recipe mixes cream cheese, bread crumbs, garlic, butter and black pepper for the filling.
-Stuff Baby Bella mushroom caps and broil for an unexpectedly upscale nosh.
+A simple recipe mixes cream cheese, bread crumbs, garlic, butter and black pepper stuffed into Baby Bella mushroom caps and broiled for an unexpectedly upscale nosh.

-If you’ve only ever tasted a savory version of a cheese ball, the dessert cheese ball is about to become your new favorite Christmas party food idea!
+If you’ve only ever tasted a savory version of a cheese ball, the dessert cheese ball is about to become your new favorite Christmas party food idea and birthday party food too.
 Mix a brick of cream cheese with a stick of butter, 3/4 cup confectioner’s sugar and a teaspoon or two of pure vanilla extract.

 Then, use plastic wrap to form a ball and cover the surface with mini chocolate chips.
 Keep cool until ready to serve and provide vanilla wafers, graham crackers and pretzels as dippers.

-This Italian classic not only adds flavor to your holiday spread, it also brings the perfect color combination to give your party a splash of Christmas punch!
+Leaning in on Christmas traditions from around the world, this Italian classic not only adds flavor to your holiday spread, but it also brings the perfect color combination to give your party a splash of Christmas punch.

 Toasted slices of baguette topped with mozzarella, basil and cut grape tomatoes, plus a drizzle of olive oil and balsamic, are just the right blend of crunchy, tender, juicy and creamy to make the office hum with excitement.

-This unleavened Armenian bread is similar to a soda cracker, the perfect surface for spreading the creamy cucumber-and-yogurt goodness of tzatziki for a light and lovely Christmas party nosh.
+This unleavened Armenian bread is similar to a soda cracker, giving it the perfect surface for spreading the creamy cucumber-and-yogurt goodness of tzatziki for a light and lovely Christmas party bite.

-Would it be a Christmas party feast without a honeyed ham on the table?
-Dedicated home chefs may up for the challenge of making their own.
+Would it be a Christmas party feast without a honeyed ham for your Christmas day table setting ideas?
+Dedicated home chefs may be up for the challenge of making their own.

 For everyone else, you can find local restaurants firing up their cookers to sell holiday hams as part of their seasonal selections.
 They may even slice it for you, making it even easier to serve your crew.